Reishimanfr/The-World-Machine-Bot/README.md

       # to embed tenor gifs.
 You can safely ignore it.
       - TENOR_API_KEY=null

+      # Create a new empty guild and paste it's ID here.
+You
+      # only have to do this once.
+      - CUSTOM_EMOJIS_GUILD_ID=

+      # This changes if the bot should leave servers where it's
+      # been inactive for 3 months.
+      - LEAVE_INACTIVE_GUILDS=true

       # Don't change these unless you know what you're doing
       - LOG_LEVEL=info
       # Lavalink stuff